TheRealBarenziah/imgbb-uploader/README.md

 **Node >= 8** ( [this module uses async/await](https://node.green/) )
 _Care: this module uses `fs` under the hood.
 It means **it WON'T work outside the node environment !**_
-_To upload pictures from your frontend please check the [File API](https://developer.mozilla.org/en-US/docs/Web/API/File) instead_
+_You really shouldn't use API keys from your frontend.
+But if you're the YOLO type, it can easily be made with [window.File](https://developer.mozilla.org/en-US/docs/Web/API/File) & [window.fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
+[Your sin, not mine!](https://stackoverflow.com/a/63669049/11894221)_

 ## Install